TECHNICAL STANDARDS REGULATIONS & GUIDANCE NOTES

 Building Regulations Approved Documents B2 and B3

 Any curtains, drapes or other textile hangings and any decorations shall be non-flammable.
 If there are curtains and drapes, have these been protected with a fire retardant treatment?

 3. MEANS OF ESCAPE IN CASE OF FIRE

-The number of persons accommodated at any one time in the approved room shall not exceed the number specified on the approval document.
+The number of persons accommodated at any one time in the approved room or linked outdoor area shall not exceed the number specified on the approval document.

 All doorways and any corridors, staircases or external passageways intended for exit purposes shall be kept entirely free from obstruction.

-All exit doors shall be kept immediately available for use and those not fitted with panic bolts shall be kept unfastened with the fastenings rendered inoperable to the City of London’s satisfaction.
+All exit doors shall be kept immediately available for use and those not fitted with panic bolts shall be kept unfastened with the fastenings rendered inoperable to the City of London Corporation’s satisfaction.

-All floor coverings shall be so maintained that they will not be likely to ruck or to be in any way a source of danger.
+All floor coverings or surfaces shall be so maintained that they will not be likely to ruck or to be in any way a source of danger.
 This includes surfaces in a linked outdoor area.

 4. EXIT SIGNS

 Exits shall be clearly marked so that the occupants of the premises can readily see where the exits are and where to go in an emergency.